emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site has history when you create account. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌
 1. Site looks good + works well on mobile. ✔️

-***
-## Ronny Flix
-### Score: 14/24
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 12 servers but does not auto-switch when one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is okay but has room for improvement. ⚠️
-1. Main hosts are lacking subtitle features. ❌
-1. Has movies, shows and anime. ✔️
-1. Site does have watchlists / favorites. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
-1. Site looks good + works well on mobile. ✔️